ShahabTheAnalyst/SQL_covid_19_project/Readme.md

 ### iii.
 By Income Grouping

-There is no data on the reproduction rate in case of grouping by income.
+There is no data on the reproduction rate in the case of grouping by income.
 It can be confirmed by running the following SQL query.

 ```sql
 SELECT